-If you have home emergency cover in place, you’ll be given a number to call if something goes wrong and you need it fixed straight away.
+If you have home emergency plan in place, you’ll be given a number to call if something goes wrong and you need it fixed straight away.
 Your insurer should send one of their appointed tradespeople out to your home to help fix the situation.
 It’s important to remember that using someone you know generally won’t be covered because they’ve not been approved by the insurer.
-Home emergency cover is one of the most common home insurance extras you can add to your policy.
+Home emergency plan is one of the most common home insurance extras you can add to your policy.
 But some insurers also offer it as part of the standard policy.

-Home emergency cover typically covers events such as your boiler breaking down, blocked drains or electrical failure.
+Home emergency plan typically covers events such as your boiler breaking down, blocked drains or electrical failure.
 An engineer or electrician will visit, and their work will be paid for by the insurer.
 It’s different from a standard home insurance policy which only covers damage to your home and belongings.
 As well as paying for repairs, some policies will also provide for alternative accommodation if an emergency means your home is uninhabitable for a period of time.
 Each policy also sets out how quickly the insurer will respond to an emergency.
 Most have a 24-hour helpline, but this doesn’t necessarily mean tradesmen will attend your home around the clock.

-Before spending a large amount of your time looking for the perfect deal on the perfect home emergency cover plan, you might want to check if your current home insurance policy covers emergency situations.
+Before spending a large amount of your time looking for the perfect deal on the perfect home emergency plan, you might want to check if your current home insurance policy covers emergency situations.
 Some homeowners may have home emergencies included as part of their home insurance policy or allow you to add extras based on the cover you need.
-However, even so, it may still be worth researching other standalone home emergency cover plans as you may find yourself with a better deal.
+However, even so, it may still be worth researching other standalone home emergency plans as you may find yourself with a better deal.

-Most home emergency cover plans will provide you with cover for a variety of different faults that can occur inside the home.
+Most home emergency plans will provide you with cover for a variety of different faults that can occur inside the home.
 This is usually presented as a tier list, with the higher tier packages containing more cover.
 Here is what is usually mentioned with a tier list:

 Home Emergency plans usually include plumbing and drainage as part of their initial or basic tier.
 This includes blocked or burst pipes, toilets (if broken and you haven’t got another in the property), showers (If a serious leak occurs) and stopcocks (if it’s within the property).